Val Britton

 Statement

 My paintings and installations map physical locations and psychological spaces.
 Collage, drawing, painting, printing, and cutting paper have become my methods for navigating the blurry terrain of memory and imagination.
 An ongoing concern is how to push the language of abstraction in order to create a visceral sense of movement through space and an emotional impact.
-I am interested in exploring the tension between chaos and imposed order, the concrete and the imaginary, the known and unknown.

 Biography